|

 We decided to go anyway.
 The day started off with little diversity.

-Ring-necked snakes, rough earth snakes, and flat-headed snakes were seen in what seemed to be a predictable order.
-We herped
+Ring-necked snakes, rough earth snakes, and flat-headed snakes were seen in

-Soon Brian claimed that he had found something that I would like to see.
+Brian claimed that he had found something that I would like to see.

 In hand was a nice juvenile red milk snake, our first of the year.
+Happy

-and we realized it was the rough earth snake’s cousin the smooth earth snake.
+we realized it was the rough earth snake’s cousin the smooth earth snake.

 After posing both species together we continued on.
 The next rock is